ms143desh/Hackathon2022/README.md

 # IntelliJ Plugin(Demo)
 - Project code can be found in this repository - 'DemoIntellijPlugin' directory
+- This projects functionality is divided into two sections:
+  - ML Application APIs - Calling APIs of ML Analysis application and showing its response
+  - OpenAI (ChatGPT) - This is a wrapper, calling API for ChatGPT and showing its response

 ## Run Commands
 - Install IntelliJ Java & Kotlin IDE - Community Edition - https://www.jetbrains.com/idea/download/#section=mac
 - Download project from this repository
 - Import Project as IntelliJ Plugin
 - Run gradle intellij task - 'runIde'

-## Functionality
-- This functionality is divided into two categories
-  - Application - Calling APIs of ML Analysis application and showing its response
-  - OpenAI - This is an wrapper, calling API for ChatGPT and showing its response